 You can move masks between Photoshop and Illustrator.
 Opacity masks in Illustrator convert to layer masks in Photoshop, and vice versa.

-You cannot enter isolation mode when working in mask-editing mode, or vice versa.
+You can't enter isolation mode when working in mask-editing mode, or vice versa.

-For a video on working with opacity masks, see www.adobe.com/go/vid0056.
+For a video on working with opacity masks, see How to use Opacity masks.